 - Reach out to friends and neighbors – One of the best places to start is always right on your own block.
 Even if you aren’t interested in doing yard work or chores, getting word out about what you are working on will almost always lead to good things.
 Maybe there is someone that can help you with a website.
 Maybe they know a cheaper place to get materials.
 Maybe they can get you that job that you’ve been looking for.
 If nothing else, you’ll know your neighbors and get hooked up when you trick-or-treat.

 - Keep track of your earnings – Log the time that you spend and keep track of the money you make.
 This will help you to determine which jobs, neighbors, or activities are the most profitable ones for you.
 Over time, you can use this to build up your hourly or weekly earnings.
 Keep in mind that if you are offering a service, you should know how much you make per hour, even if your job doesn’t necessarily pay that way.
 Take a little bit of time and run your efforts like a business.
 If nothing else, you just may learn something.

 - Put your money to work for you – Part of the fun of being a kid is saving up money for those big purchases that you have always wanted.
 I encourage that.
 But at the same time, if you are starting to save some cash, don’t be afraid to think of ways to turn that into more money.
 Investing in more products to sell, better equipment for your yard work, or advertising to get more customers are never bad ideas to help you put a few extra bucks toward that next big purchase at the end of the summer.

-I hope that this list of ways for kids to make money has helped to provide you with at least one or two ideas.
+I hope that this list of how to make money for kids has helped to provide you with at least one or two ideas.
 As you or your child go out there and start earning, feel free to come back and leave comments about what works for you or any other tips or tricks.